OpenDroneMap/ClusterODM/README.md

 Finally, use a web browser to connect to `http://localhost:3000`.
 A normal [NodeODM](https://github.com/OpenDroneMap/NodeODM) UI should appear.
 This means the application is working, as web requests are being properly forwarded to nodes.

-See `node index.js --help` for more configuration options.
+See `node index.js --help` for all parameter options.

 ## Roadmap